DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-choose-your-teacher-training-course.md

 <div class="inset">

-<p>If you’re a non-UK citizen, the number of places on salaried courses is very limited.</p>
+<p>If you’re a non-UK citizen, the chance of getting a place on a salaried course is very limited.</p>

 </div>